RishaRane/Multi_Task_Learning_Project_with_NLP/README.md

 - Multi-task learning (MTL) is a machine learning approach where a model is trained simultaneously on multiple related tasks!

 Libraries used:
-- Pandas, Numpy, Scikit-learn, nltk, tensorflowm seaborn, matplotlib
+- Pandas, Numpy, Scikit-learn, nltk, tensorflow, seaborn, matplotlib

 Following is the architecture of the project: